letscontrolit/ESPEasy/docs/source/Rules/Rules.rst

  On System#Boot do    //When the ESP boots, do timerSet,1,10      //Set Timer 1 for the next event in 10 seconds endon

  On Rules#Timer=1 do  //When Timer1 expires, do SendToHTTP 192.168.0.243,8080,/json.htm?type=command&param=switchlight&idx=174&switchcmd=On
  endon

-Many users have reported problems with commands being truncated, particularly when trying to send commands to domoticz.
+Many users have reported problems with commands being truncated, particularly when trying to send commands to Domoticz.
 It seems to be a parsing error.
-There is the following workaround
+There is the following workaround:

 .. code-block:: html